This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Competitive salary" (no number listed)

-๐Ÿšฉ Compensation Transparency Signal
+🚩 Compensation Transparency Signal

-States like Colorado, California, New York, and Washington now require salary ranges in job postings.
-If you see a posting from a company operating in those states without a range, that's worth noting.
-In other states, the lack of transparency is legal โ€” but still worth treating as a signal, not an oversight.
+Colorado, California, New York, and Washington require salary ranges.
+If a company operating there omits the range, note it.
+Elsewhere it's legal but still a signal, not an oversight.

 What to Do When You See These Phrases

 None of these phrases are automatic disqualifiers.
 Context matters.
 A scrappy 10-person startup that says "wear many hats" might be telling you the literal truth about an exciting, broad role.
-A phrase alone doesn't tell you everything โ€” but a cluster of them does.
+A phrase alone doesn't tell you everything — but a cluster of them does.

 The rule I use: if I see three or more of these in a single job posting, I treat it as a serious yellow flag before I spend time on an application.
 If I see five or more, I usually move on.